There have been a lot of worthless coins that left only bag holders behind. A bag holder is the last person to buy a coin before it becomes worthless.

 2) Does the coin have its own blockchain, or is it piggybacking on another coin?

 Anybody who knows a little coding right now can spend 10 minutes thinking up an idea for a coin, 20 minutes attaching it to an already built coin, and then they can make millions quickly if they get some good marketers and a pump crew.
-Many of the $10 million + coins that exist now were created in a short while with most of the planning on how to pump it.
+Many of the $10 million + coins that exist now were created in a short while with most of the planning focused on on how to pump it.

 3) Coinmarketcap and some other sites lists how many people are following a coin.